Your Dependable Residential Wastewater Treatment System Manufacturer

 ● Primary clarification.

 Primary clarification seeks to alienate the solid organic contaminants from the wastewater.
-The influent devoid of grit and large solids is injected into the primary clarifiers.
+The influent devoid of grit and large solids are injected into the primary clarifiers.
 The solid pollutants sink and settle at the bottom of the clarifiers where continuous pumping is undertaken to avoid impacting the alienation process.
 The sludge is then ejected and often used as fertilizer.

 Aeration is the fourth stage and it includes injecting oxygen into the aeration basin.
 This encourages the propagation and growth of bacteria.
 The bacteria subsequently break down the organic contaminants to produce carbon dioxide and water.